divaibhav/Question-J5/Design-Specification-2.md

         this is valid as 4th letter is P and 5th Letter S is surname initial.
         ```

-- Create a class MyMain, which contains the main method and perform the following tasks:
+- Create a class design.one.MyMain, which contains the main method and perform the following tasks:
   - Create Address objects by accepting details from user and validate them.
   - Create Employee object by accepting employee details from use and by supplying validated address objects.
   - print the Employee details, with address.